glenshelly/tictactoe-machine/README.md

 ## Running this program with Gradle

+The project comes with a build.gradle file and wrappers that can be used to run the program using gradle, if you have it installed:
 ```
     > gradle -q
 ```

 ## Running this program with Ant

+The project comes with an ant build.xml file that can be used to run the program using ant, if you have ant installed.

 ```
     > ant